-1. Within one academic period, all passed marks from the different BLOCKS will be transferred from the ordinary to the extraordinary exam period.
-2. Within one academic period, only those BLOCKS which have been failed in the ordinary exam period may be repeated in the extraordinary exam period.
-3. No grades will be transferred from one academic year to the following academic year.
-BLOCK 1: WRITTEN EXAM -50% -The student will be required to sit one written exam based on the contents covered throughout the course.
+- 1. Within one academic period, all passed marks from the different BLOCKS will be transferred from the ordinary to the extraordinary exam period. - 2.
+Within one academic period, only those BLOCKS which have been failed in the ordinary exam period may be repeated in the extraordinary exam period. - 3.No grades will be transferred from one academic year to the following academic year.

+BLOCK 1: WRITTEN EXAM -50%

+-The student will be required to sit one written exam based on the contents covered throughout the course.

 NOTE: Students must obtain an overall PASS (5/10) in BLOCK 1 to calculate an overall grade average with BLOCKS 2 and 3.
 STUDENTS MUST PASS THE FINAL EXAM IN ORDER TO PASS THE SUBJECT.

-BLOCK 2: ORAL ASSESSMENT- 30% -The student will be required to carry out the required oral task(s) from the ordinary exam period -The ORAL ASSESSMENT will take place on or before the officially published extraordinary exam date, unless indicated otherwise by the teacher.
+BLOCK 2: ORAL ASSESSMENT- 30%

+- -The student will be required to carry out the required oral tasks from the ordinary exam period - -The ORAL ASSESSMENT will take place on or before the officially published extraordinary exam date, unless indicated otherwise by the teacher.

 NOTE: Students must obtain an overall PASS (5/10) in BLOCK 2 to calculate an overall grade average with BLOCKS 1 and 3.
 STUDENTS MUST PASS THIS BLOCK IN ORDER TO PASS THE SUBJECT.

-BLOCK 3: INDEPENDENT STUDY-WORK ASSESSMENT - 20% -The student will have the opportunity to repeat and/or submit one or more major pieces of course-related work BY OR BEFORE the official final exam date in the extraordinary period.
+-The student will have the opportunity to repeat and/or submit one or more major pieces of course-related work BY OR BEFORE the official final exam date in the extraordinary period.

 FURTHER NOTES:

-1. Coursework deadlines are established by the teacher.
-No work will be accepted after the due date.
-2. Only the coursework stipulated will count towards the final grade.
-Additional pieces of work with the aim of raising one's overall grade will not be accepted.
-3. In the event of plagiarism or the use of any other fraudulent methods related to the evaluation process, the UFV regulations to the effect (la Normativa de Convivencia y la Normativa de Evaluación) will be applied.
-4. Students are responsible for contacting their subject teacher within the first week after receiving notification of having obtained a 'dispensa'.
-Students are also responsible for being informed regarding and complying with the course requirements.
-5.Honorable Mention: An honorable mention is recognition of excellence.
+- 1. Coursework deadlines are established at the beginning of the course.
+No work will be accepted after the due date. - 2.
+Only the coursework stipulated will count towards the final grade.
+Additional pieces of work with the aim of raising one's overall grade will not be accepted. - 3.
+In the event of plagiarism or other dishonest activity related to the evaluation process, the UFV regulations to the effect will be applied.
+All degree students must understand that they are subject to the rules of coexistence (la Normativa de Convivencia) of the university, whereby special attention is paid to any infraction attributed to plagiarism and/or cheating on an exam, which are considered as serious faults in agreement with Article 7 in the aforementioned rules. - 4.Students are responsible for contacting their subject teacher within the first week after receiving notification of having obtained a 'dispensa'.
+Students are also responsible for being informed regarding and complying with the course requirements. - 5.
+Honorable Mention: An honorable mention is recognition of excellence.
 It is awarded exclusively to students who stand out from their peers academically, as well as in attitude, dedication and teamwork.
-This decision lies exclusively with the subject teacher.
-6. Students MUST PASS BOTH BLOCKS 1 AND 2 in order to pass the subject.
-BIBLIOGRAPHY AND OTHER RESOURCES Basic Christina Latham-Koening...[et al.].
-English file: student's book and workbook: B1 intermediate / 4th ed.
-Oxford :Oxford University Press,[s.a] Christina Latham-Koening...[et al.].
-English file: student's book and workbook: B2.1 intermediate plus / 4th ed.
-Oxford :Oxford University Press,[s.a] Christina Latham-Koening...[et al.].
-English file: student's book and workbook: B2.2 upper-intermediate / 4th ed.
-Oxford :Oxford University Press,[s.a] Christina Latham-Koening...[et al.].
-English file: student's book and workbook: C1.1 advanced / 4th ed.
-Oxford :Oxford University Press,[s.a] Christina Latham-Koening...[et al.].
-English file: student's book and workbook: C1.2 advanced plus / 4th ed.
-Oxford :Oxford University Press,[s.a] Additional MURPHY, Raymond.
-Essential grammar in use: a self-study reference and practice book for elementary students of English with answers / 3rd ed. with answers.
-Cambridge :Cambridge University Press, 2013.
-MANN, M., & TAYLORE-KNOWLES, S. Destination B2: Grammar and Vocabulary; with Key [suitable for the updated FCE exam] Oxford: Macmillan.
-2011.
-MANN, M., & TAYLORE-KNOWLES, S. Destination C1/C2: Grammar and Vocabulary; with Key [suitable for the updated CAE exam] Oxford: Macmillan.
-2008.
+This decision lies exclusively with the subject teacher. - 6.
+Students MUST PASS BOTH BLOCKS 1 AND 2 in order to pass the subject.

+BIBLIOGRAPHY AND OTHER RESOURCES

+Basic

+Department of Linguistic Policy Coursepack for 3rd Year, Education Coursepack for 3rd Year, Education, English

+Additional

+Harrap Spanish and English Dictionary 2005 Chicago: McGraw-Hill.

+Oxford University Press Oxford Advanced Learner's Dictionary 2011 Oxford: Oxford University Press

+Stuart Redman English Vocabulary In Use, Pre-Intermediate and Intermediate (with Answers and CDROM).
+2011 Cambridge: Cambridge University Press

+MURPHY, Raymond.
+English Grammar in Use: A self-study reference and practice book for intermediate learners of English with answers / 4th. ed.
+Cambridge :Cambridge University Press,2014.